 The Old School Deli Combo was a delicious, cold-cut sandwich with salami, capicola, ham, gouda, house relish, and mustard.

 The French Onion Dip is one of the more “famous” sandwiches by The Tuck Shoppe.
 It has been featured in Scout Magazine here.
 The experience starts with the beef brisket.
-Scout Magazine reported that the thin slices of beef brisk is brined for 24 hours in a mix of red wine vinegar, soy sauce, brown sugar, garlic, salt, pepper and olive oil.
+Scout Magazine reported that the thin slices of beef brisk are brined for 24 hours in a mix of red wine vinegar, soy sauce, brown sugar, garlic, salt, pepper, and olive oil.
 It then sits in a sous vide bath for a day at 62.5 degrees before resting for another day.
+I would recommend finding the Best Sous Vide Machines for this recipe so that you know the meat will be cooked to perfection.
+It would be very disappointing if you waited two days for a sandwich that didn’t meet your expectations.
 Each sandwich has 5 oz of beef brisket.
 The dipping jus is just divine – a salty combination of the meat’s brine, the moisture from the meat’s sous vide preparation, and some puréed caramelized onion.

 All in all, foodora helped to facilitate a no-frills lunch for pickup.
 It introduced me to the the tasty eats of the Tuck Shoppe (oh, that French Onion dip sandwich!).
 I will be using this feature again in the future.

 If you’d like to get $10 off your first order from foodora, please follow this referral link to redeem this offer.